Woolpert/geoawareness/index.md

 Follow the instructions provided in the individual READMEs included with each repository.
 We recommend standing up each component in the following order:

 1. [Geofencing service](https://github.com/woolpert/geoawareness-geofencing)
+   - be sure to leave the database in a state that is properly seeded for the demo. `node demo/seed_repository.js`
-   - be sure the smoke test passes before proceeding
+   - be sure the smoke tests pass before proceeding

 1. [REST API](https://github.com/woolpert/geoawareness-api)
 1. [Order Monitor](https://github.com/woolpert/geoawareness-order-monitor)
 1. [Mobile Tracker](https://github.com/woolpert/geoawareness-mobile-tracker)